3 Important Questions To Ask Before a Chess Move

 There is an Indian mythological tale in the Mahabharata (revered lore in Indian tradition).

-When the famous teacher Guru Dronacharaya asked his best disciple Arjuna, what he was seeing when he ordered him to attack the target with his arrow.
+When the famous teacher Guru Dronacharaya asked his best disciple Arjuna, what he had seen when he ordered him to attack the target with his arrow.

-Arjuna answered coolly – “the only thing I am seeing is the sparrow’s eye”.
+Arjuna answered coolly – “The only thing I see is the sparrow’s eye”.

-Have you ever wanted something really desperately and after some time, eh, not so much?
+Have you ever wanted something desperately and after some time, not so much?

 When Priorities and Desires Change.